 How can I make a complaint?

 and we'll be in touch.
-If your complaint hasn't been resolved within 24 hours, we'll investigate and write to you within 5 working days - keeping you informed with regular updates.
+If your complaint hasn't been resolved within 3 working days, we'll write to you within 5 working days to let you know how we will investigate and respond to your complaint.